dishankkalra23/dishankkalra23/README.md

 - 🎓   Studying Computer Science Engineering at NIIT University.
 - ✍️   Learning Stastics and Machine Learning.
-- 🌱   Exploring new technologies and developing solutions for problems
+- 🌱   Exploring new technologies and developing software solution for problems

 ## 🛠  Tech Stack